fatih/color/README.md

-Color let you use colorized outputs in terms of [ANSI Escape Codes](http://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
-The API can be used in several way, pick one that suits you.
+Color lets you use colorized outputs in terms of [ANSI Escape Codes](http://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
+The API can be used in several ways, pick one that suits you.